The digestive system is a collection of organs that work together to digest and absorb food.

 The intricate folding of the intestines facilitates the absorption of nutrients from the chyme.
 Most of the nutrients are absorbed in the small intestine.
 The debris is passed through the one-way ileocecal valve into the cecum.

 While the internal anal sphincters are under autonomous regulation, the external anal sphincters are under voluntary control.
-Therefore, the individual can resist the urge to defecate until an appropriate time and place is identified.
+Therefore, the individual can resist the urge to defecate until an appropriate time and place are identified.

 Individual components of the gastrointestinal system

-It is also the sensory organ of the mouth for touch, temperature and taste using its specialized sensors known as papillae.
+It is also the sensory organ of the mouth for touch, temperature, and taste using its specialized sensors known as papillae.

 Insalivation refers to the mixing of the contents of the oral cavity with the secretions of the salivary glands.
 The mucin (a glycoprotein) in saliva acts as a lubricant.

-The final function of the oral cavity is the absorption of small molecules such as glucose and water, through the mucosa.
+The final function of the oral cavity is the absorption of small molecules such as glucose and water through the mucosa.
 From the mouth, food passes through the pharynx and esophagus through the action of swallowing.

 Three pairs of salivary glands communicate with the oral cavity.
 Each is a complex gland with numerous acini lined by secretory epithelium.

 The acini secrete their contents in specialized ducts.
 Each gland is divided into smaller segments called lobes.

 Salivation occurs in response to the taste, smell, or even the appearance of food.